 Monitoring: Footprint time trends and projections can measure progress toward goals as well as short-term and long-term effectiveness of policies.

 Communications: The Ecological Footprint can improve understanding of sustainability challenges, enable comparisons across countries, and raise stakeholder awareness.

 National Footprint Accounts

 The foundation of all Ecological Footprint accounting at the national level is our National Footprint Accounts, which track human demand on nature and our nature’s capacity to meet that demand for more than 200 nations.
 Updated every year, the National Footprint Accounts are now available in their entirety for anyone to download on our new Ecological Footprint Explorer open data platform.

-The economic vitality of nations depends on increasingly scare ecological assets.
+The economic vitality of nations depends on increasingly scarce ecological assets.
 Our interactive map shows which countries are running an ecological deficit (red) or have an ecological reserve (green).

 For the past half-century, the Philippines has run an ecological deficit, with its population demanding more renewable resources than the nation’s own ecosystems can provide.
 Although per...
 View Case Study